-For decades, we’ve heard the term fusion in regard to restaurants, such as Tex-Mex, Asian fusion, etc. And while they’ve surely been around for some time, it seems that 2013 is the year of food fusions or hybrids – taking two or more foods you wouldn’t normally associate with each other and combining them into a single dish.
+For decades, we’ve heard the term fusion in regard to restaurants, such as Tex-Mex, Asian fusion, etc. And while they’ve been around for some time, it seems that food fusions or hybrids – taking two or more foods you wouldn’t normally associate with each other and combining them into a single dish – are becoming more popular than ever.

 There’s just something about food fusions that I find fascinating.
 Sometimes it’s the “But I thought of that first!” problem.
-For example, friend of mine served me a taco salad with Doritos in place of corn chips years before Taco Bell launched its nacho-cheesy and cool-ranchy loco shells.
+For example, a friend of mine served me a taco salad with Doritos in place of corn chips years before Taco Bell launched its nacho-cheesy and cool-ranchy loco shells.
 Other times, it’s the rubberneck effect.
 You don’t really want to try it, but your curiosity gets the better of you.
-I put bacon-flavored anything in this category – popcorn, chocolate, bourbon, etc. And sometimes, it just sounds like a heavenly combination on the level of peanut butter and jelly or macaroni and cheese… more of a “How has no one done this before?” reaction.
-Enter the cronut.
+I put bacon-flavored anything in this category – popcorn, chocolate, bourbon, etc. And sometimes, it just sounds like a heavenly combination on the level of peanut butter and jelly or macaroni and cheese… Enter the cronut.

 Next up, we have the townie.
 If you think it sounds British, that’s because it is – a brownie inside a tart, crafted by Bea’s of Bloomsbury.
 I’m sure they taste great, but to me it just seems like mini chocolate fudge pies.
 I don’t know if they don’t have Southern-style chocolate pies across the pond, but I don’t think this has the unique appeal of cronuts or even another treat from the same bakery, the duffin (doughnut muffin, of course).